Latest on the spread of coronavirus around the world

-(Reuters) - World finance leaders tried to lift confidence with emergency measures to pour cash into panic-stricken markets on Thursday, as investors everywhere dumped assets, switching to dollars amid the escalating coronavirus pandemic.
+(Reuters) - The world’s wealthiest nations poured unprecedented aid into the traumatized global economy on Thursday as coronavirus cases ballooned in the current epicentre Europe even as they waned at the pandemic’s point of origin, China.

-- The virus has infected almost 219,000 people across the world and the death toll has exceeded 8,900.
+- The virus has infected almost 227,800 people across the world and the death toll exceeds 9,200.

 - For an interactive graphic tracking global spread: open tmsnrt.rs/3aIRuz7 in an external browser

-- Switzerland extended border controls and suspended the issue of Schengen and national visas for three months.
+- A virus-hit Italian cruise ship has docked in Marseille, southern France.
+The 1,400 passengers and crew will remain on board while awaiting test results.

-AMERICAS- The United States and Canada closed their shared border to “non-essential traffic” on Wednesday.
+- Croatia, Northern Ireland and Russia reported their first deaths on Thursday.

-- With cases reported in all 50 U.S states and the total number of known infections closing in on 8,000, millions of Americans are staying at home instead of commuting to work or going to school.- More than 60,000 homeless people could become infected in California over the next eight weeks, badly straining the healthcare system.
+- With cases reported in all 50 U.S states and the total number of known infections at more than 9,400, millions of Americans are staying at home.- More than 60,000 homeless people could become infected in California over the next eight weeks, badly straining the healthcare system.

 - Canada has decided to provide an $18.6 billion aid package directly to affected families and businesses.